AG-WDS/MSSVT/README.md

 # ⚠ DATA & CODE Usage
 > [!IMPORTANT]
-> **Restrictions:** The dataset and code are restricted to validation and comparative analysis.
+> **Restrictions:** The shared dataset and code are restricted to validation and comparative analysis.
 Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

 ## 🚀 Architecture & Performance